Darshan-C/Viktor-TopologicTower/README.md

 8. Publish your app by "viktor-cli publish --registered-name < insert-app-name-here > --tag v0.1.0"
 9. Go to the your https://cloud.viktor.ai/ (The link you get when you start your app[6])
 10. Click on Apps > Create Workspace.
 (For more info click [here](https://docs.viktor.ai/docs/getting-started/publish-app))
-11. Currently you an view the app in Development workspace, as it is getting some error when treid to publish.
-The app is workable but currently having issue while publishing.
+11. Workspace> Open to view the app.
-12. Workspace>Development> Open to view the app.
+12. Explore and try different variations in building design.